com-480-data-visualization/datadventure/Milestone1.md

 Our interactive visualization will invite users to guess a persona’s mental health based on their music preferences.
 By showing how difficult it is to make accurate guesses, we aim to highlight the limitations of this assumptions.
 Following this, we will present data-driven visualizations of other factors that have been shown to correlate with mental health, encouraging users to rethink how well-being can (and cannot) be inferred from daily habits like music consumption.

-## Datasetsand Exploratory Data Analysis
+## Datasets and Exploratory Data Analysis

 ### [Mental disorders and music features](https://www.kaggle.com/datasets/chlobon/mental-disorders-and-music-features/data)